genghk79/Sudoku-Solver/README.md

 ## Work in-progress

 Things that I'd still like to do:
-- Make a UI.
-Probably using Streamlit for starters.
-One day I might try Pygame or Pyglet.
+- Try making a better UI with Pygame or Pyglet.
 - Finish coding Hidden Triplets, X-wing, Y-wing and Swordfish.
 - Tidy up the strategy codes more.
 At the moment there are still many layers of nested loops.
 - Figure out if there's a way to increase the efficiency (on average) of the backtrack algorithm.